ForEvolve/Toc/README.md

 [![forevolve MyGet Build Status](https://www.myget.org/BuildSource/Badge/forevolve?identifier=b9aba5cc-96df-42d0-bf33-ed89456a6fdf)](https://www.myget.org/F/forevolve/api/v3/index.json)

-[AspNetCore Localization](https://github.com/ForEvolve/ForEvolve.AspNetCore.Localization) allows you to localized Asp.Net Core 2 validation attributes in a few line of code.
+[AspNetCore Localization](https://github.com/ForEvolve/ForEvolve.AspNetCore.Localization) allows you to localize Asp.Net Core 2 validation attributes in a few line of code.

-Supported languages are `English` and `French`, I only know those two languages so I can't translate into more.
-If you can translate messages into another language, feel free to contribute.
+There are a few supported languages already, including `English` and `French`.
+Doing a translation is very easy, so if your language is missing, feel free to contribute.

 Please visit the project repository for more information.